 Our aim is to make cosmetics which are suitable for the whole family and with a short ingredient list.
 Our products are made to fulfil basic needs such as cleanliness or hydration.

 Fragrance covers the « pleasure » aspect of a product.
 Our products are not intended to fulfil anything except what they were made for.
 We make them simple and efficient.
 The pleasure side comes after when you discover all the positive changes taking place in your body and see your carbon footprint reducing.

 If we added essential oils, our products wouldn’t be suitable for children, pregnant or breastfeeding mothers, and some people under medical treatment.
 Essential oils need to be used with precaution and moderation is required when handling them.

 🛑 Using our products is difficult

 It’s true, it might take a bit of time to get used to our products.
-It’s different.
-We’re so used to using industrial cosmetics that it might seem a bit strange at the beginning.
-But you’ll get used to it. 🤲
+They are different.
+We’re so used to using industrial cosmetics that it might seem a bit strange to start with.
+But you’ll get used to it.

-Solid cosmetics are quite unusual (especially for moisturising creams).
-You might feel unconvinced the first few times you use them but if you persevere and keep on going you’ll see it’s really worth it.
+Solid cosmetics are quite unusual, and you might feel unconvinced the first few times you use them but if you persevere, you’ll see it’s really worth it.

 Solid cosmetics are also a way of reducing waste and health risks.

 These are the reasons why we started this adventure.